-A Dutch BV is a company divided by shares.
-In particular, these shares are not freely transferable and are privately registered.
-A Dutch Public Limited Liability company may be incorporated by one or more ‘incorporators’, being either individuals and/or legal entities.
-Furthermore, the company is allowed to have a shareholder, who is also a member of the board.
-Both individuals and companies can be the (only) incorporator of the company, as well as the management.
-Moreover, it does not matter if this individual or entity is Dutch or foreign.
+A Dutch BV is a company divided up into shares.
+However, you can not freely transfer these shares.
+This is because it is a private company.
+So, a Dutch notary needs to be involved.
+Both individuals and companies can be the incorporator of the company, as well as the management.
+Moreover, it does not matter if this individual or entity is Dutch or not.
 Another advantage of a Dutch BV is the fact that the minimum share capital is 0,01 EUR.

 To set up a Dutch Limited Liability Company, you need to:

-- At first, choose a name for your company;
+- 1 – choose a name for your company;

-- Secondly, decide who will be the shareholder(s) and the amount of the share capital;
+- 2 – decide who will be the shareholder(s) and the amount of the share capital;

-- Thirdly, get an address in The Netherlands to register the company at;
+- 4 – get an address in The Netherlands to register the company at;

-Besides that, you may also need to open a Dutch bank account.
+Besides that, you may also want to open a Dutch bank account.
 Also, you will acquire Dutch tax numbers.
-These numbers will be issued by the Dutch tax authorities, if appropriate.
+The Dutch Tax Office (Belastingdienst) issues these numbers.

-If you need more information to set up a Dutch BV, please feel free to contact us through the contact form below!
+If you need more information to set up a Dutch BV, contact us through the contact form below!
 Then CompanyNL can help you establish your own Dutch BV.
 If you are looking for tax advice, our partners are always willing to help out.